A NASH Diet Food List for Your Liver

 Colorful fruits and vegetables

 Fruits and veggies are a staple of a NASH diet.
 They are packed with antioxidants and fiber.
-They help fight inflammation, make you feel full, and support good overall health.2,3
+They help fight inflammation, keep you feeling full, and support overall health.2,3

-The more naturally colorful your diet (food coloring does not count!), the better, as you receive a greater variety of antioxidants and micronutrients.
+The more naturally colorful your diet is, the better (note: food coloring does not count!).
+A colorful diet ensures you receive a greater variety of antioxidants and micronutrients.
 Aim for a rainbow of produce colors from foods such as:2,3

 • Cruciferous vegetables like broccoli and cauliflower